ncabeza/ML-TIKET/apps/python-worker/README.md

 ## Quick preview of the provided sample Excels
 Sample spreadsheets are stored in the repo-level `excels/` directory.
-You can exercise the parsing logic locally without starting the FastAPI server:
+You can exercise the parsing and ML summarization logic locally without starting the FastAPI server:

 ```bash
 python apps/python-worker/preview_excels.py
 ```

+By default the helper also prints an ML-oriented interpretation per sheet.
+Use `--no-ml` to skip that step or `--ml-rows 1000` to increase the profiling sample size.

 Pass your own file or directory paths to target different inputs: